-In the rightmost figure, we see that unlike AUC and AP, accuracy does not always improve with increasing $N$.
-This is because AUC and AP are integral threshold-independent metrics.
-They tell us how well a method could do with a perfectly calibrated threshold.
-On the contrary, accuracy depends critically on the selected threshold which, lacking any prior knowledge, is set to 0.5.
-For Latent and GAN, 0.5 is a good threshold, and accuracy improves as the classifier does.
-Instead, for Diffusion and Commercial, the optimal threshold grows farther from 0.5 as $N$ increases and the accuracy decreases significantly.
-So there is a trade-off between optimality and robustness in our truly OOD scenario, where no calibration data exist (it is very unlikely that we know exactly which is the generator of the data under test).
-On the other hand, if we had data from the target class, even just 10 images, we could use them to design and {\it ad hoc} classifier.
+In the rightmost figure, we see that, unlike AUC and AP, accuracy does not always improve as $N$ increases.
+This is because AUC and AP are threshold-independent integral metrics.
+They tell us how well a method with a perfectly calibrated threshold might work.
+Instead, the precision depends critically on the selected threshold which, in the absence of any prior knowledge, is set at 0.5.
+For Latent, 0.5 is a good threshold and accuracy improves as $N$ grows.
+Instead, in general, the optimal threshold moves further away from 0.5 as $N$ increases and the precision decreases significantly.
+So, there is a trade-off between optimality and robustness in our truly OOD scenario, where no calibration data exists.
+On the other hand, if we had data from the target class, even just 10 images, we could use them to design an {\it ad hoc} classifier (see supplementary material).